shaderip/profile/README.md

 # Shade.rip

-my bio site, but in astro
+My shitty profile page and it's still in astro i just rewrote it